Maths - Topoi

 It would not work to have a map in the other direction because elements in S are not uniquely identified with elements in X. topos logic

-We can complete the diagram by adding an object representing the 'true' element.
+We can complete the diagram by mapping through the terminal object T (in this case the 1 element set).
 All elements in S map to it.
-As we can see, the diagram commutes. topos logic

 The diagram relates the set category to the logic of boolean algebra but without the law of the excluded middle, that is intuitional or constructive logic. topos logic